 Don’t Rush The Process: While it may be tempting to move on to the next aligner set at times, especially if your current set starts to feel loose...it is crucial to wear each set of aligners for the recommended two full weeks.
 Fully transitioning teeth to their desired new positions takes time; by taking shortcuts one could damage the progress already made or even damage the aligners themselves.

 Mouthwash Mayhem: Is it OK to use mouthwash or denture cleaner on clear orthodontic aligners?
 No. These liquids can discolour or damage your prized plastics.

 Out For A Bite: Wearing aligners when eating is not necessary.
 Unless it’s cool water you’re taking in, whip your aligners out to eat or drink.

 Do NOT Use Force: This can damage your aligners and the end results could be compromised.
 Smilelove sends you Chewies you can use to gently seat your aligners without breaking them.

 Twisty Trouble: Twisting the aligner when putting them in or taking them out can cause them to break.
 When removing, make sure to use both hands and pull them away from the back teeth first.

 By following these simple measures, your aligners will stay in great shape until the moment you take them off for the final time, with perfectly straight teeth as the result.

-We also have a sister company we work closely with called NewSmile Club - click here to view options where they offer dental monitoring services.
+We also have a sister company we work closely with called NewSmile - click here to view options where they offer dental monitoring services.